Fine dust exposure: how to protect your workers

 By taking the right measures, you can help reduce fine dust concentrations in your workplace to acceptable levels.

-Use covers and tarps around areas where excessive amounts of fine dust are produced to help prevent the dust from spreading to nearby workers.
-This technique is not only useful for fine dust protection from stone and sand, such as on construction sites, but also to protect against fine dust from hazardous metals and hardwoods.
+Screen off areas where excessive amounts of fine dust are produced to help prevent the dust from spreading to nearby workers.

 Whirled up dust, particularly in dry or windy weather, can be controlled by installing a water atomiser near dust-generating equipment and machinery.
 This will help settle the dust and prevent it from remaining airborne for hours on end.
 Humidifying the air at regular intervals will also prevent the dust from spreading to other areas.